crushingourenemies/Election-Templates/README.md

 1. For every public vote, one can enter the voter's forum name, a link to their ballot, and their votes (as well as any notes if needed) in the Ballots sheet in the appropriate columns.
 2. For every private vote, one can do the same in the Ballots sheet, but exclude the voter's forum name.
 The names of private voters may _never_ be published.
 In this case, the link should be to the post where the private ballot was announced by the Election Commissioners.
 3. Check the Ballots sheet for invalid votes.
 A vote may be invalid because the person who cast it  was not or is no longer an eligible voter.
-Eligible voters are those that are Regional Assembly members throughout _the entire time_ the vote is open.
-Ways to confirm this include checking that voters are in the Regional Assembly usergroup as they vote, as well as checking against the official [Regional Assembly / Citizen Registry](https://docs.google.com/spreadsheet/ccc?key=0AjUCYljFPq3CdEtwc19aNTZJMWszeWhrcm1tOFdLcWc#gid=0) maintained by the Speaker's Office.
-It is important to keep in mind that Regional Assembly membership status changes take effect the moment they are announced by the Speaker's Office.
-For this reason, ultimately, Regional Assembly membership status can be definitively verified only by tracking recent Regional Assembly [admissions](http://forum.thenorthpacific.org/topic/6923980/1/) and [removals](http://forum.thenorthpacific.org/topic/6917173/1/).
+Eligible voters are those that are Citizens throughout _the entire time_ the vote is open.
+Ways to confirm this include checking that voters are in the Citizens usergroup as they vote, as well as checking against the official [Citizen / Resident Registry](https://docs.google.com/spreadsheet/ccc?key=0AjUCYljFPq3CdEtwc19aNTZJMWszeWhrcm1tOFdLcWc#gid=0) maintained by the Speaker's Office.
+It is important to keep in mind that Citizenship status changes take effect the moment they are announced by the Speaker's Office.
+For this reason, ultimately, Citizenship status can be definitively verified only by tracking recent Citizenship [admissions](http://forum.thenorthpacific.org/topic/7306731/1/) and [removals](http://forum.thenorthpacific.org/topic/6917173/1/).
 4. Invalid votes can be invalidated by deleting the votes choices and turning their background color to red.
 5. It is advisable to inform invalid voters that their vote is invalid in shortly after they cast it, allowing them to correct any errors if possible.